charIixcx/TwitchChatLLM/README.md

 ---

 You're all set!
-The program should now be running.
+The program should now be running using Google's Gemini API (no local model required).